A Great Idea

 Let's get Started

-Pure Strain Blue Tilapia
+Pure Strain Blue Tilapia Important Facts

-Scientific Name: Oreochromis Aureus
+Scientific Name: Oreochromis Aureus.

-Normal Water Temp: 60 - 86 degrees F
+Normal Water Temp: 70 - 86 degrees F

-Minumum Water Temp: 50 degrees F
+Minumum Water Temp: 47 degrees F

 Best Breeding Temp: 80 degrees F

-Best Breeding PH : 8.0
+Best Breeding pH : 8.0

-Harvest Weight: 1.25 lbs and above
+Normal Harvest Weight: 1 lbs and above

 Growing Time: 7 months to 1 year from fry to harvest